 As noted, our core fixed-income strategy has moved closer to a neutral duration posture relative to its benchmark; we ended the period modestly long after adding duration as yields hit post-crisis highs during the quarter, and maintained a yield-curve flattening bias.
 Our managers generally remained in gradual risk-reduction mode, waiting for an opportunity to add risk back at more attractive valuations.
 Banking remained our largest corporate overweight, contrasting with a neutral-to-underweight stance toward industrials and utilities.
 We retained overweights to ABS and commercial MBS, with an emphasis on their higher-quality segments, as well as an allocation to non-agency MBS.
 Agency MBS positioning remained close to neutral.
 High-yield positioning continued to feature a bank-loan allocation, as well as overweights to the leisure and media sectors.
 Our largest underweights were to energy, banking and basic industry.
 Within emerging markets, our overweight to local-currency debt was stable.
 The top country overweights were to the Czech Republic, Argentina, Egypt and Ukraine, while the most significant underweights were to Philippines, Hungary and Peru.

-s give it the benefit of the doubt for a while longer.
 Although the ride has turned bumpier, we believe that economic fundamentals justify further gains in U.S. and global equity prices.
 The synchronized global expansion is still alive and well.
 Earnings continue to climb briskly around the world.
 U.S. companies’ cash flows and earnings, meanwhile, are benefiting mightily from tax reform.
 There really are few signs that a recession will rear its ugly head anytime in the next 12 to 18 months.

 We suspect the bull market in U.S. equities is somewhere near the beginning of the end, while it may be somewhat closer to the end of the beginning in other countries.
 To be clear, we are not saying that the bull market in U.S. stocks is ending.
 Rather, we are noting that the fundamental, technical and psychological factors driving equity-market performance appear consistent with the latter stages of an up cycle.
 This particular phase can last a few years if all goes well, but the ride will likely be bumpier than in recent years.
 We still do not see many serious signs of overvaluation or economic imbalances that would suggest imminent danger of a severe correction, much less a devastating bear market on par with the 2008-to-2009 experience.